My Hockey Brother From Another Mother.

 “Sorry, just the guy from England,” as he escorted Chris in to watch Gretzky and left me standing outside.

 Wow, I couldn't believe it.
 I had actually gotten Chris in to watch Gretzky and the Kings practice.
 I must admit, I had even impressed myself.
-I had also forgotten all about my car as I sprinted back in the cold drizzle.
-Luckily my car was still there with no parking ticket on the windshield.
+I had also forgotten all about my car as I sprinted back in the cold drizzle and luckily my car was still there with no parking ticket on the windshield.

 The following evening I met Chris at the game during the first intermission.
 He told me he had a great time watching the practice and met quite a few players including Gretzky who had skated over to say hello.
 Chris also told me that he had indeed gone out that afternoon and purchased all new hockey equipment at a cost of just over nine hundred bucks.
 The game ended in a 2-2 tie and Wayne was in on both LA goals with a goal and an assist.
 After the game, we drove up to the rink where the looks on the guys' faces after I introduced Chris was priceless.